2020s commodities boom: Titanium

-Rolled Steel
+Rolled steel

 Hot-rolled steel prices hit close to $2,000 per ton in 2021.

 Palladium

 Palladium is used widely in catalytic converters to curb harmful emissions from car exhaust.
-Russia produces 40% of all palladium in the world, and the 2022 Russian invasion of Ukraine has rattled the palladium market.
+Russia produces 40% of all palladium in the world, and the Russian invasion of Ukraine has rattled the palladium market.

 Rhodium

 Rhodium is used widely in automotive catalytic converters.
-Many countries have agreed to the Paris climate accord to cut car emissions and have higher standards for exhaust.
+Many countries have agreed to the Paris climate agreement to cut car emissions and have higher standards for exhaust.

-South Africa produces 80-90% of Rhodium each year.
+South Africa produces 80–90% of Rhodium each year.
 Russia is the second largest producer of rhodium but it is around 1%.
-The COVID-19 pandemic in South Africa caused the country to enact lockdown restrictions in March 2020 and again in December 2020 - March 2021.
+The COVID-19 pandemic in South Africa caused the country to enact lockdown restrictions in March 2020 and again in December 2020 – March 2021.
 This affected the supply of Rhodium causing the price to increase.

 Gold

 Gold started to increase in price at the start of the COVID-19 pandemic as stocks sunk initially; gold is commonly seen as a safe haven from inflation and stock volatility.
 Gold crossed the $2,000 mark for the first time in August 2020 and again in March 2022.